FIRST the facts:

-According to Cynthia Pfeffer MD of Columbia University, testifying at 2004 FDA public hearing into the safety and efficacy of antidepressants in kids, major depression affects approximately two percent of children, and four to eight percent of adolescents.
+According to Cynthia Pfeffer of Columbia University, testifying at a 2004 FDA public hearing into the safety and efficacy of antidepressants in kids, major depression affects approximately two percent of children, and four to eight percent of adolescents.
 By the time a youngster reaches age 18, there is a 20 percent prevalence rate for major depression.
 "Since prior to World War II, each successive generation seems to have a higher risk for major depressive disorder," she reported.

 The rate of dysthymia (low grade chronic depression) is slightly lower and is often under-recognized, she went on to say.
 Seventy percent of youth with dysthymia break out into major depression, usually within two to three years of the onset of dysthymia.
 Compared to adults, adolescents have more behavioral problems.
 Psychotic depression occurs in 30 percent of youngsters with major depression.
 Atypical depression has not been studied in kids.
 Co-occurring disorders may be present in up to 90 percent of youth with major depression, including dysthymia, anxiety, disruptive behavior, and substance use.